diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module7_ngs_theory1.md

-# Module 1: Introduction to Genomics and Sequencing Technologies
+# Module 7: Introduction to Genomics and Sequencing Technologies

-> **NGS Workshop — 2-Day Intensive Program for UG & PG Students**
-> Day 1 | Module 1 of 4

 ---